50shashwat/k-panel/README.md

 # K-Panel

 K-Panel Uses Node.JS with ReactJS and MySQL for managing php based websites.
-This is project to create feature rich panel like c-panel with some of the basic functionality to manage website and should provide option to choose between apache/nginx with MySQL.
+This project has started to create a feature rich alternative to php based panel like c-panel with some of the basic functionalities to manage the website.
+It provide support of nginx, php-fpm and MySQL server stack.
 Some of the features to include

   - Management of multiple domain with a url relative to home route
   - FTP connection to upload files